The TASEP speed process: Basic properties of stationary distributions

-\begin{proof} Consider the setup of Corollary~\ref{C:speed} and use the Harris construction with independent standard Poisson processes $T_n$ on the interval $[0,\infty)$ to define $y_n(t)$ and the variables $X_n(t)$.
-Then the limit process $\{U_n\}_{n\in\Z}$ is measurable with respect to the $\sigma$-algebra $\mathcal{F}$ generated by the i.i.d.~processes $T_n$ ($n\in\Z$).
-Since $\mathcal{F}$ is generated by i.i.d.~processes any translation invariant event in $\mathcal{F}$ has to be trivial.
-But then the same thing must be true for any translation invariant event in the $\sigma$-algebra generated by $\{U_n\}_{n\in\Z}$ as this is a sub-$\sigma$-algebra of $\mathcal{F}$. \end{proof}
+In this section we present a medley of simple results concerning the (T)ASEP and its stationary distributions.
+These are only weakly related to each other, and are collected here for convenience. \begin{prop} $\mu$ is ergodic for the shift.
+Under Conjecture~\ref{C:ASEP_lln}, so is $\mu^{\mathrm{ASEP}}$. \end{prop} \begin{pf} Consider the setup of Corollary~\ref{C:speed} and use the Harris construction with independent standard Poisson processes $T_n$ on the interval $[0,\infty)$ to define $y_n(t)$ and the variables $X_n(t)$.
+Then the limit process $\{U_n\}_{n\in\Z}$ is measurable with respect to the $\sigma$-algebra $\mathcal{F}$ generated by the i.i.d. processes $T_n$ ($n\in\Z$).
+Since $\mathcal{F}$ is generated by i.i.d. processes any translation invariant event in $\mathcal{F}$ has to be trivial.
+But then the same thing must be true for any translation invariant event in the $\sigma$-algebra generated by $\{U_n\}_{n\in\Z}$ as this is a sub-$\sigma$-algebra of $\mathcal{F}$. \end{pf}

 There are three possible ``reflections'' for the ASEP.
-One may reverse the direction of space, so that (low classed) particles flow to the left and not right; one can consider the time reversal of the dynamics, and one can reverse the order of classes, (or keep the same generator but replace class $k$ with $-k$, or $N+1-k$, etc.) It is easy to see that reversal of both space and class order preserves the original dynamics.
+One may reverse the direction of space, so that (low classed) particles flow to the left and not right; one can consider the time reversal of the dynamics, and one can reverse the order of classes (or keep the same generator but replace class $k$ with $-k$, or $N+1-k$, etc.).
+It is easy to see that reversal of both space and class order preserves the original dynamics.
 This is called the space-class symmetry of the TASEP/ASEP.

-The following proposition is the {\em space-class} symmetry of the speed process, and follows directly from the corresponding symmetry of the ASEP process.
+The following proposition is the \textit{space-class} symmetry of the speed process, and follows directly from the corresponding symmetry of the ASEP process. \begin{prop} For the TASEP $\{U_n\}_{n\in\Z} \eqd\{-U_{-n}\}_{n\in\Z}$.
+This also holds for the ASEP, assuming Conjecture~\ref{C:ASEP_lln} holds. \end{prop}